 Each of us, without exception, has a sex that is influenced by gender roles and the world around us.
 To fully meet women’s health care needs, we need to broaden our approach to clinical care from a focus on reproductive concerns to a perspective that considers both biological (sex) and psychosocial (gender) factors, and the interaction between the two.

 Bringing a sex and gender perspective to medical education and through to clinical practice assures a comprehensive understanding and sensitivity that ultimately will improve medical care for all.
 For more information, contact us: SGWHC

 To integrate sex and gender knowledge into medical education and practice to improve healthcare for all.

-The SGWHC will fulfill our vision by endeavoring to:
+The SGWHC will fulfill our vision by: